A Review of the Flying Kiwi Adventure Tours of New Zealand

-What Makes These Bus Tours Different?
+What Makes Flying Kiwi Bus Tours Different?

 Traditionally, a bus tour means sticking with the same group for a fixed itinerary and set options.
 Flying Kiwi, however, chooses a different approach.
 Every day, there is a range of activity options.
 You create your own combination of bike rides, hikes and adventure activities.
 You will enjoy your chosen adventures with other passengers before getting back with the whole group on an evening to share stories of the day with freshly cooked meals and campfires in spectacular camping locations.

 Flying Kiwi’s ethos is about spending more time outdoors and disconnecting.
-Although you will still get plenty of chance to update your Insta-feed, more of your time will be spent exploring national parks, trying new activities and camping under the stars.
+Although you will still get plenty of chances to update your Insta-feed, more of your time will be spent exploring national parks, trying new activities and camping under the stars.

 Groups sizes on these trips are typically 16-28 and you will have two guides on every tour which puts Flying Kiwi on top of the pack for their guide-to-passenger ratio.
 The buses have been custom-built to include bike racks and a kitchen that gives them the freedom to stay in remote locations.
 They are the only backpacker bus to have a Department of Conversation license which gives them (and you) the opportunity to stay in New Zealand’s campsites.